dotnet/roslyn/docs/compilers/Visual Basic/CommandLine.md

 | `/debug:portable` | Emit debugging information in the portable format.
 | `/debug:pdbonly` | Emit PDB file only.
 | `/deterministic` | Produce a deterministic assembly (including module version GUID and timestamp)
+| `/refonly | Produce a reference assembly, instead of a full assembly, as the primary output
 | **ERRORS AND WARNINGS**
 | `/nowarn` | Disable all warnings.
 | `/nowarn:`*number_list* | Disable a list of individual warnings.